 - Address online sales by issuing warnings and, if necessary, severe fines against e-commerce platforms, payment providers and couriers who facilitate the commission of offences.

-If the government is unable to enforce the regulation, - Restrict the sale of flavoured vapour products to government-run retail outlets (such as the SAQ and SQDC) that are already trusted to sell flavoured alcohol and cannabis to adult consumers.
+- Restrict the sale of flavoured vapour products to government-run retail outlets (such as the SAQ and SQDC) that are already trusted to sell flavoured alcohol and cannabis to adult consumers.

 "We have always said that our door is open, and we welcome a frank, honest discussion about the realities of the vaping market in Quebec," said Mr. Gagnon.
 "Now is probably a good time for the government, the industry and health groups to work together and find a solution that will really prevent youth from purchasing vaping products while ensuring adults still have access to a less harmful alternative to smoking."